Credible Intervals for Probability of Failure with Gaussian Processes

 The prior mean $m_0$ and prior kernel $k_0$ often involve hyperparameters $\eta$ which may be optimized to better fit the data.
 For example, in the next section we set a prior mean of $0$ and use the Mat\'ern kernel

 with hyperparameters $\eta = (\nu,l)$ where $K_\nu$ is the modified Bessel function and $\Gamma$ is the gamma function.

-One may choose to re-optimize hyperparameters at each iteration in Step 4.
-This cost $\calO(n^3)$ as the kernel matrix decomposition must be completely recomputed.
+One may choose to re-optimize hyperparameters at each iteration in Step 2.
+This costs $\calO(n^3)$ as the kernel matrix decomposition must be completely recomputed.
 Alternatively, the hyperparameters may be optimized after the initial sampling and kept fixed in subsequent iterations.
 This costs $\calO(b^3+(n-b)^2b)$ since we may reuse the kernel matrix decomposition from the previous $n-b$ samples.
 Moreover, since the QMC nodes $\mU_N$ are unchanged, we may efficiently update the QMC approximates by using $\{p_{n-b}(\bU_i)\}_{i=0}^{N-1}$ when computing $\{p_n(\bU_i)\}_{i=0}^{N-1}$.
-Detailed procedures are given in the appendix.

-Alternatively, if the sampling nodes in Step $1$ are chosen to match the kernel, e.g. nodes chosen from a low discrepancy sequence with matching isotropic kernel, then one may decompose the kernel matrix with cost $\calO(n \log n)$, see \cite{rathinavel2019fast,jagadeeswaran2019fast,jagadeeswaran2022fast}.
-While the posterior update cost of such methods is appealing, the sampling scheme is not posterior-aware and will typically require a much larger number of expensive simulations than aware schemes which sample to trade off exploration and exploitation.
+\begin{remark} If the sampling nodes in Step $1$ are instead chosen to match the kernel, e.g., from a low discrepancy sequence with a matching isotropic kernel, then the kernel matrix decomposition costs only $\calO(n \log n)$ \cite{rathinavel2019fast,jagadeeswaran2019fast,jagadeeswaran2022fast}.
+However, such a sampling scheme is not posterior-aware and will typically require a much larger number of expensive simulations than adaptive schemes that trade off exploration and exploitation. \end{remark}